tardate/LittleArduinoProjects/Kinetics/HomopolarJouleThiefBlinky/README.md

 ![HomopolarJouleThiefBlinky_in_action2](./assets/HomopolarJouleThiefBlinky_in_action2.jpg?raw=true)

 ## How It Works

 We basically have a chain of energy transformations.
-Totally ineffiecient, but it works!
+Totally inefficient, but it works!
 Here's my short explanation:

 * Chemical -> EM transformation:
-    * When the coil is in contact with the magents on each pole of the battery, we have a dead short that establishes an electromagnetic field in the coil (inductor)
+    * When the coil is in contact with the magnets on each pole of the battery, we have a dead short that establishes an electromagnetic field in the coil (inductor)
 * EM -> Kinetic:
     * Given the orientation of the coil, the polarity of the magnets and the direction of the current, the EM field produces a force that "bounces" the coil up and breaks the circuit
 * EM -> Electric Charge